 Lately I have become increasingly sentimental about the meaningful experiences I have, and subsequently fearful that I won’t be able to remember them as long as I would like to.
 I'm worried that technology seeping in to every aspect of my life and bombarding me with information faster than I can process it is causing me to forget meaningful experiences I might otherwise have remembered.

-This website is, hopefully, something fun to look back on in future and remember.
+I hope that this will be something fun to look back on in future and remember.